AliSoftware/Reusable/README.md

 [![Platform](http://cocoapod-badges.herokuapp.com/p/Reusable/badge.png)](http://cocoadocs.org/docsets/Reusable)
 [![Version](http://cocoapod-badges.herokuapp.com/v/Reusable/badge.png)](http://cocoadocs.org/docsets/Reusable)

-The idea might see quite magic but is in fact simple:
+*TL;DR:*

 * Make your `UITableViewCell` and `UICollectionViewCell` conform to either `Reusable` or `NibReusable`
 * Then simply use `tableView.dequeueReusableCell(indexPath: indexPath) as MyCustomCell` and you'll get a dequeued instance of the expected cell class in return. **No need for you to manipulate `reuseIdentifiers` manually!**
-* The magic is in the fact that Swift's type-inference allows to "retro-inject" the expected return type (`as MyCustomCell`) back into the implementation which then knows which `reuseIdentifier` to use internally.

-No more force-casting the returned `UITableViewCell` instance down to your `MyCustomCell` class (`dequeue…(…) as!
-MyCustomCell`) — which expected you to make sure the `reuseIdentifier` and cell classes were always matching in your code.
-Now you can have a beautiful code and type-safe cells!
+No more force-casting the returned `UITableViewCell` instance down to your `MyCustomCell` class, and no more fear that you'll mismatch the `reuseIdentifier` and the class you down-cast to.
+Now all you have is **a beautiful code and type-safe cells**!

-For more information on how this works, see [my dedicated blog post about this technique](http://alisoftware.github.io/swift/generics/2016/01/06/generic-tableviewcells/).
+> For more information on how this works, see [my dedicated blog post about this technique](http://alisoftware.github.io/swift/generics/2016/01/06/generic-tableviewcells/).

 ## Declaring your cell subclasses